elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-does-slash-16-subnetting-differ-from-slash-8-subnetting-in-terms-of-subnet-creation.md

 url: /learn/computer-science/questions/how-does-slash-16-subnetting-differ-from-slash-8-subnetting-in-terms-of-subnet-creation
 score: -1.0
 related_article1:
-    id: 165733
+    id: 165736
-    title: How does subnetting contribute to reducing broadcast traffic and improving network performance?
+    title: >-
+        What strategies can be used to minimize unused addresses in a subnet?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-subnetting-contribute-to-reducing-broadcast-traffic-and-improving-network-performance
+    url: /learn/computer-science/questions/what-strategies-can-be-used-to-minimize-unused-addresses-in-a-subnet
 related_article2:
     id: 165726
+    title: >-
-    title: What is a broadcast domain and how do routers affect them?
+        What is a broadcast domain and how do routers affect them?
     subject: Computer Science
     url: /learn/computer-science/questions/what-is-a-broadcast-domain-and-how-do-routers-affect-them
 related_article3:
     id: 165725
+    title: >-
-    title: Explain the difference between subnetting on an octet boundary and within an octet boundary.
+        Explain the difference between subnetting on an octet boundary and within an octet boundary.
     subject: Computer Science
     url: /learn/computer-science/questions/explain-the-difference-between-subnetting-on-an-octet-boundary-and-within-an-octet-boundary
 related_article4:
     id: 165722
+    title: >-
-    title: What are the main components of an IPv4 address structure?
+        What are the main components of an IPv4 address structure?
     subject: Computer Science
     url: /learn/computer-science/questions/what-are-the-main-components-of-an-ipv4-address-structure
 related_article5:
-    id: 165731
+    id: 165736
-    title: What is the significance of using private IPv4 address space within intranets?
+    title: >-
+        What strategies can be used to minimize unused addresses in a subnet?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-significance-of-using-private-ipv4-address-space-within-intranets
+    url: /learn/computer-science/questions/what-strategies-can-be-used-to-minimize-unused-addresses-in-a-subnet
 ---

 &nbsp;